Android-for-Python/Android-for-Python-Users/README.md

 **Do not install** a *debug* app by copying it to the Android device and using a file manager to install the app.
 This will **intermittently fail** on an app update, requiring an uninstall and loss of user data.
 Also this install method does not allow viewing debug error messages.

-An app that has been debugged and is to be distributed must be built using the *release* option not the *debug* option, and must be signed.
+An app that has been debugged and is ready to be distributed must be built using the *release* option not the *debug* option, and must be signed.
 For more details see [Release Builds](#release-builds).
 An app built with the *release* option can be installed either via the Android Store, some other Store, or using a file manager.

 ## Get an Error Message